 To prepare for the sacrament of reconciliation, a child must be enrolled in the parish Faith Formation program or attend Catholic school for at least one year prior to and also during the year of preparation.
 The family is directly involved in preparing the child for the sacrament.
 Please complete the Faith Formation Registration Form to register a child for preparation for First Reconciliation and Eucharist.

-The same application for both First Eucharist and Reconciliation can be found here.
+The same application forms for both First Eucharist and Reconciliation can be found here.